nawawi/docket-cache/README.md

 To use Docket Cache require minimum PHP 7.2.5, WordPress 5.4 and Zend OPcache for best performance.

-Please see the [installation wiki](https://github.com/nawawi/docket-cache/wiki/Installation) page for details.
+Please see the [installation](https://docs.docketcache.com/installation) documentation for details.

 ## Configuration Options

 The Docket Cache uses constants variable as main configuration methods.

-To adjust the plugin behavior, please see the [configuration wiki](https://github.com/nawawi/docket-cache/wiki/Constants) page for details.
+To adjust the plugin behavior, please refer to [configuration](https://docs.docketcache.com/configuration) documentation for details.

 ## WP-CLI Commands

 You can manage this plugin through command line when activated.

-To use the WP-CLI commands, please see the [WP-CLI wiki](https://github.com/nawawi/docket-cache/wiki/WP-CLI) page for available commands.
+To use the WP-CLI commands, please refer to [WP-CLI](https://docs.docketcache.com/wp-cli) documentation for available commands.

 ## Screenshots
 ![Overview](./.wordpress.org/screenshot-1.png) Plugin Overview.